Board of Trustees

 Ann Cullis (Company Secretary)

 Ann started her career as a lecturer in art history and then worked in the voluntary sector as office manager for a small business.
-For over twenty years she worked as a manager in local government (in Swindon and then in Bath), working in arts, tourism, outdoor events, and economic development.
-Her experience includes procurement, contract management, advice & business support to voluntary sector organisations, and risk assessment for outdoor events.
+For over twenty years she worked as a manager in local government (in Swindon and then in Bath), working in arts development, tourism, outdoor events, and economic development.
+Her experience includes procurement, contract management, advice & business support to voluntary sector organisations, and health & safety risk assessment.

 In 2014-19 she devised and led the extensive programme of World War 1 Centenary commemorations for Bath & North East Somerset Council, wrote the accompanying souvenir publication (2018), and has worked as a curator and producer of events.
-She is a member of Bath Writers & Artists Group, and volunteers for the Friends of Bath Jewish Burial Ground, the American Museum & Gardens, and as a Bath BID ‘welcome ambassador’.
+She is a member of Bath Writers & Artists Group, a director of Friends of Bath Jewish Burial Ground CIC, volunteers with the American Museum & Gardens, and is a Bath BID ‘welcome ambassador’.

-Ann loves researching her 19th and 20th century family history, which features numerous small businesses and industries including three pubs, an Eating-House (working men’s dining rooms), tin-plate manufacturing, coal merchant, chemist & druggist, a connection by marriage to Moreland’s ‘England’s Glory’ matches, and (allegedly) the first UK manufacturer of menthol-impregnated tissues (known in the 1910s as paper handkerchiefs).
-The array of trades that are displayed in the Museum of Bath at Work make her feel right at home.
+Ann loves researching her 19th and 20th century family history, which features numerous small business people in varied industries including three pubs, an Eating-House (working men’s dining rooms), tin-plate manufacturing, coal merchant, chemist & druggist, a connection by marriage to Moreland’s ‘England’s Glory’ matches, and a music hall variety entertainer.
+The wealth of trades that are displayed in the Museum of Bath at Work make her feel right at home.

 Sara has been a Trustee of the Museum since 2011, but has been involved for much longer.
 Her father Russell Frears was one of the founders of the Museum and it has been a part of her life since its inception in 1978.

-She trained as a Zoologist in Aberystwyth and Aberdeen and subsequently held research posts in Pretoria, South Africa and Dunedin, New Zealand; she was a Teaching Fellow at the University of Otago, Dunedin until the birth of her twins in 1998.
-Returning to the UK, she worked on a house renovation in Bristol and had another baby; these responsibilities were the focus of her work over the next decade.
+She trained as a Zoologist in Aberystwyth and Aberdeen and subsequently held research posts in Aberdeen and Pretoria, South Africa.
+She was a Teaching Fellow at the University of Otago, Dunedin until the birth of her twins in 1998.
+Returning to the UK, she worked on a house renovation in Bristol and had another baby; these responsibilities were the focus of her work over the next 10 years.
+In 2010 she trained as a teaching assistant and has been employed as a Museum Educator in Bristol City Museums developing and delivering museum based learning to school pupils since 2013.

-Sara has been a school governor for many years, initially at her children’s primary school and for the last seven years at Ashton Park Secondary School where she is currently Vice Chair.
-In 2010 she trained as a teaching assistant and has been employed as a Museum Educator in Bristol City Museums since 2013.
-She also works as a Family Support Practitioner, initially based in a south Bristol school, now at East Bristol Children’s Centres, specialising in working with families who have experienced domestic abuse.
-She sings in a choir, plays the piano, loves gardening, walking (especially with a dog), baking bread, and continues to support her children as they enter the adult world.
+From 2014-2021 she worked as a Family Support Practitioner, initially based in a South Bristol school, latterly at East Bristol Children’s Centres, specialising in working with families who have experienced domestic abuse.
+Sara has been a school governor for many years and is currently the Chair at Ashton Park Secondary School.
+She sings in a choir, plays the piano, loves gardening, walking (especially with a dog), baking bread, and continues to support her adult children as they make their way in the world.

 Professor (Emerita) June Hannam, Fellow of the Royal Historical Society

 June has been a trustee of the Museum of Bath at Work since 2018.
 She taught history for over 30 years at the University of the West of England where she was at various times Head of History, Professor of Modern History and Associate Dean Research.
 Her PhD (Sheffield) was on ‘women’s work in Leeds, 1880-1914’ and she has published widely on socialism and feminism in Britain.
-Her most recent publication is a pamphlet for Bristol Radical History on Mabel Tothill, Feminist, Socialist, Pacifist (2019).
+Her most recent publications include a pamphlet for Bristol Radical History on Mabel Tothill, Feminist, Socialist, Pacifist (2019) and a co-edited book (with June Purvis) The British Women’s Suffrage Campaign.
+National and International Perspectives (Routledge, 2021).

 Since retirement June has been keen to encourage interest in labour history and women’s history in the South West.
 This led her to become involved in the Museum of Bath at Work.
 She is also co-organiser of the Larkhall History Society, Co-chair of the West of England and South Wales Women’s History Network, and a Patron of the Cleveland Pools project.
 She is on the editorial board of Women’s History Review and of Llafur, the Welsh Labour History Journal.